Tym154/ANNBoost/README.md

 🚀 Work in Progress

-GPU and CPU parallelization for both forward and backward propagation.
+CPU parallelization for both forward and backward propagation.

 🤝 Contributions